Risk of birth defects:

 Mycophenolate may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Mycophenolate suspension may also be stored in a refrigerator.
 Do not freeze mycophenolate suspension.
-Throw away any unused mycophenolate suspension after 60 days and throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of any unused mycophenolate suspension after 60 days.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.